EvelynGriffith/list-uniquification/writing/reflection.md

 ## Please use output from running the program to explain which Python function is the fastest.
 How did you know?

-TODO: Your response to this question should use concrete numbers that resulted from running the `datauniquifier` program.
+TOD: Your response to this question should use concrete numbers that resulted from running the `datauniquifier` program.

 ## Please use output from running the program to explain how much list uniquification decreases the size of each column.

-TODO: Your response to this question should use concrete numbers that resulted from running the `datauniquifier` program.
+TOD: Your response to this question should use concrete numbers that resulted from running the `datauniquifier` program.

 ## Professional Development